Rajpratik71/opscode-summit-2013-wiki/Tuesday-Cobalt-1600.md

 Freezing cookbooks by default?
 Force-freezing of everything could be a feature for config of the Chef server.

 Garbage collection of old revisions by policy would be nice, remove unused old artifacts.

+Platform specific dependencies in metadata for cookbooks.

+Honor 'provides' from cookbook metadata for dependencies.